Skip to Main Content

 Sennheiser, Schoeps & Sanken Boom Inventory From Auckland & Wellington Sound Houses

 Here is the short of it.
-Heritage productions establishing the NZ boom-op standard run back through Peter Jackson's LOTR and Hobbit cycles at Stone Street, Jane Campion's The Power of the Dog across Otago hill country (where Ari Wegner's DP work paired with a top-tier dialogue capture pipeline through Park Road Post), and the Avatar Way of Water performance capture stages at Kumeu and Manukau where Cameron's team prioritized in-water dialogue scratch tracks via specially-housed CS-3e capsules.
+Heritage shoots setting up the NZ boom-op standard run back through Peter Jackson's LOTR and Hobbit cycles at Stone Street, Jane Campion's The Power of the Dog across Otago hill country (where Ari Wegner's DP work paired with a top-tier dialogue capture pipeline through Park Road Post), and the Avatar Way of Water performance capture stages at Kumeu and Manukau where Cameron's team prioritized in-water dialogue scratch tracks via specially-housed CS-3e capsules.

 Here is the short of it.
 For South Island winter shoots dropping to -10°C dawn lows, we condition shotgun bodies in unit-base warmth, replace foam windscreens with Rycote Super-Softie for Cyclone interiors, and brief boom ops on iwi-protocol awareness when filming on Te Tiriti o Waitangi partnership land.
 When production scale demands extra rigs, ARRI Rental Sydney and Sigma Cine Sydney supplement same-week via the 3-hour Trans-Tasman corridor under ATA carnet through Auckland or Wellington Customs.